rxlqn/Transformer-based-memory-for-visual-navigation/README.md

 # Transformer-based-memory-for-visual-navigation
-transformer + reinforcement learning
+Transformer belief state encoder for encoding history information plus PPO algorithm to learn the policy.

-vec env for IGibson and also easy to reimplement for other environments
+The vector env is designed for IGibson and is also easy to reimplement for other environments.

 Training scritps
 ```